armory/docs/content/en/docs/armory-admin/armory-agent/agent-troubleshooting.md

 > Use `-plaintext` if your gRPC endpoint is not configured for TLS, `-insecure` if you are using TLS with custom certificates.

-## Agent
+## Agent service

-On a normal startup, the agent will show the following messages:
+On a normal startup, the Agent will show the following messages:

 ```
 # This shows where the configuration is read. "no such file" is expected.